Category: Bikes

 Touring Bike FAQ #4: Disc Brakes or Rim Brakes (V‑Brakes)?

 This is #4 in an ever-growing series of answers to frequently-asked questions about touring bikes.
 If you’re new here, why not start with #1: What Exactly Defines A Touring Bike?
-While many high-end touring bikes are nowadays fitted with disc brakes, there’s still plenty of debate over whether V‑brakes or disc brakes are actually ‘better’ […] Continue reading →
+While most high-end touring bikes are nowadays fitted with disc brakes, there’s still plenty of debate over whether V‑brakes or disc brakes are actually ‘better’ Continue reading →

 -